 This Belgian bank guide explains banking in Belgium for foreigners, from choosing a bank in Belgium and opening a Belgian bank account to getting a debit, visa or credit card in Belgium.

-This guide to Belgian banking provided by expat-friendly bank KBC Brussels includes:
+This guide to Belgian banking includes:

 - Currency in Belgium

-- A list of banks in Belgium
+- Banks in Belgium

 - How to open a Belgian bank account

 - Payment methods in Belgium